obigrep

 As the value is a

-regular pattern, it is possible to be less strict, and as example,
+regular pattern, it is possible to be less strict, and for example,

-the next command will select all the sequences having the toto
+the following command will select all sequences with the toto

-at the beginning of the expression) by a t
+at the start of the expression) with t

 .